Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Hypertensive retinopathy (hemorrhages and

-By the degree of increase in blood pressure.
+According to the degree of blood pressure increase.

-In patients with hypertension, the prognosis depends not only on the level of blood pressure, but also on concomitant risk factors and the degree of involvement of target organs and associated clinical conditions.
-In this connection, the stratification of patients depending on the degree of risk has been introduced into the modern classification.
+In patients with hypertension, the prognosis depends not only on blood pressure levels, but also on associated risk factors and the degree of target organ involvement and associated clinical conditions.
+In this connection, stratification of patients depending on the degree of risk has been introduced into the modern classification.

 3. Smoking;